Skip to Content

 • Shaking or trembling.

-Doctors treat most cases with antibiotics.
-This is often a cream you put on your skin or a pill you swallow.
+Doctors treat most cases with antibiotics, usually in the form of a cream you apply to your skin or a pill you swallow.

-Some people may need an IV.
-This sends the medicine directly into your bloodstream and the site of infection.
+Some people may need an IV, which sends the medicine directly into the bloodstream and the site of infection.

 Most people get better very quickly after they start taking antibiotics for their cellulitis.